Author: Leonard Dickens

 When you attack a planet using multiple types of weapons/bombs

-(i.e. mixing normal and smart bombs), the effects are resolved in the
+(i.e. mixing normal and smart bombs), the effects are resolved in

 following order: